-Less than £2,500
+Less than £2,500 Starting point based on £1,000

 Having determined the category at step one, the court should use the appropriate starting point to reach a sentence within the category range in the table below.
 The starting point applies to all offenders irrespective of plea or previous convictions.